Volume 12, No. 1, Fall 2017

-This issue of the Research Digest focuses on Poverty and Inequality.
+This issue of the Research Digest focuses on Education.

 List of articles in this issue:

 - Realizing Education’s Promise.
 A new report focuses on improving the quality of education as a means to equip young people for life and work in a time of rapid change.

 - Investing in School Readiness.
 Children in rural Indonesia can follow different pathways of early childhood education.
 Which of the pathways is most cost-effective?

 Nozomi Nakajima, Amer Hasan, Haeil Jung, Sally Brinkman, Menno Pradhan, and Angela Kinnell

 - Can Participation by Parents Improve School Quality?
 A study in Niger shows that grants can increase parent participation in school management—but this increased participation may not improve school quality.

 Elizabeth Ruth Beasley and Elise Huillery